Max Davies

 News Editor

-The fifth-generation Hyundai Santa Fe arrived here earlier this year exclusively with hybrid power, but now a petrol engine has joined the range.
+The fifth-generation Hyundai Santa Fe arrived here in 2024 at first with hybrid power, with a petrol engine joining the range in December.

 100s of new car deals are available through CarExpert right now.
 Get the experts on your side and score a great deal.
 Browse now.

-In addition to a lower price and more power, the 2.5T models also feature greater towing capacity (2000kg braked vs 1650kg), though they’re still down 500kg on turbo-diesel and V6 petrol versions of the previous-generation Santa Fe.
+In addition to a lower price and more power than the Santa Fe Hybrid, the petrol-powered Santa Fe also features greater towing capacity (2000kg braked vs 1650kg), though that’s still down 500kg on turbo-diesel and V6 petrol versions of the previous-generation Santa Fe.

 Model | Price before on-roads |